 - Gain a thorough understanding of your written billet description.
 If it is out of date, rewrite it.
 If there isn't one, write it.
-Provide input to your supervisor in preparing Section2 of the OER. - Clearly understand the relationship between your job and your unit's mission. - Contact the Director, Commissioned Personnel Center in writing if you have not received your OER receipt copy after 90 days after the end of the reporting period. - Ensure all OERs are in your OPF before boards convene. - Maintain a complete personal OER file.
+Provide input to your supervisor in preparing Section 2 of the OER. - Contact the Director, Commissioned Personnel Center in writing if you have not received your OER receipt copy after 90 days after the end of the reporting period. - Ensure all OERs are in your OPF before boards convene. - Maintain a complete personal OER file.